laurenschrader/Text-Analyzer/README.md

 Code: wordCounter("");
 Expected Output: 0

+Test4: "It should return 0 for a string that is only spaces."
+Code: wordCounter("            ");
+Expected Output: 0

 ## Known Bugs

 _No known bugs or issues.
 If you find any, please report them._